-Disability equity and rights is a cross-cutting priority of Australia's engagement on foreign policy, human rights, development, and humanitarian action.
-Australia is developing a new disability equity and rights strategy, building on the existing disability inclusion strategy, Development for All: Strategy for strengthening disability-inclusive development in Australia's aid program.
+Disability equity and rights is a cross-cutting priority of Australia's engagement on foreign policy, human rights, development, and humanitarian action..

 Disability equity and rights provides opportunities for people with disabilities to participate on an equal basis with others and realise their full potential.
 This enables countries to harness the potential contribution of all citizens, maximising opportunities for poverty reduction and sustainable economic growth.
 Effectively addressing the needs of those who experience greatest vulnerability, including people with disabilities, provides the bedrock for social cohesion and contributes to a resilient and prosperous region.